Corwinpro/your-train-butler/deploy/README.md

 $ docker exec -it -u postgres train-bot-db psql
 ```

-to connect to the database, and interact with the data:
+to connect to the database and interact with the data:

 ```sh
 postgres=# \c train-bot-db